nuthanm/Infoaboutentityframework/README.md

 ### Useful Extensions
 1. In Visual Studio, Under extensions:
-   - "EF Core Power Tools" => Helps in visualize our database objects.
-After this successfull installation we no need to go and see the same in SSMS.
+   - "EF Core Power Tools" => **View Diagram** = Helps in visualizing our database objects.
+After this successful installation we not need to go and see the same in SSMS.
       - Sometimes we don't have access to create or view ER diagrams using SSMS in that case this option is really helpful

 **Screenshot:**